 So why does starting a prescription retinoid mean you need to reconsider the rest of your skincare routine?

 Well, it’s important to remember that a prescription retinoid isn’t just another skincare product—it’s a medication prescribed by a doctor.
 It’s designed to have a drastic impact on how your skin behaves.
-While this is what makes it such an effective product, it can also mean unwanted side effects like dryness, flaking, irritation, and sensitivity for a lot of people (especially during the first four to six weeks).
+While this is what makes it such an effective product, it can also mean unwanted side effects like dryness, flaking, and sensitivity for a lot of people (especially during the first four to six weeks).

 The nature of a prescription retinoid is that it will compromise your skin’s moisture barrier and cause irritation.
 This makes it harder for your skin to hold onto moisture, which is the underlying catalyst for all those nasty side effects.
 Unfortunately, that’s just the way it is, and for some people, these side effects never completely go away.
-This is why it’s important to adjust your routine—you need to compensate and make sure it’s getting what it needs to keep the irritation tolerable.
+This is why it’s important to adjust your routine—you need to compensate and make sure it’s getting what it needs to keep the irritation to a minimum.

 Even though how you use your retinoid is very personal, there are a few guidelines everyone can follow to make using a prescription retinoid more manageable.
-The main goal should be to use gentle, comforting products that help your skin retain moisture.
+The goal should be to use gentle products that help your skin retain moisture.
 Here are my tips for adjusting your routine to accommodate the consistent (and successful) use of a prescription retinoid.

 - Sulfates (these are used in foaming products to create a lather and will dry out the skin)